Domestic Assault Lawyer in Minneapolis, Minnesota

 - The second offense involves the intentional infliction or attempt to inflict bodily harm on a family or household member.
 This covers a wide range of physical actions, from hitting and pushing to more severe forms of physical violence.

 Our Minneapolis domestic violence lawyers are ready to hear from you.
-To begin building your case, call (612) 979-1112 today.
+To begin building your defense, call (612) 979-1112 today.

 Components of Domestic Assault in MN